interlay/interlay.github.io/docs/kintsugi/governance.md

 ### Process

 1) Any vKINT token holder can submit a public proposal.
-This requires a deposit which "reserves" vKINT tokens (i.e., restricts the total balance leftover for voting).
+This requires a deposit which "reserves" vKINT tokens (i.e., restricts vKINT available for voting on ongoing referenda or seconding other proposals. ).
 2) Other vKINT holders can [second](https://wiki.polkadot.network/docs/maintain-guides-democracy#seconding-a-proposal) that proposal, specifying how much vKINT they want to reserve.

 ?> Reserving vKINT has no impact on the lock duration.
 This is merely a way to limit the number of proposals you can make in parallel.
 Example: you have 10 vKINT and second a proposal with 2 vKINT.
 You now use 8 vKINT to second other proposals (or make new proposals yourself), while 2 are reserved until the proposal becomes a referendum.

 3) Once every ``7 days`` (= `LaunchPeriod`) the proposal with the highest vKINT backing becomes a referenda (i.e., goes to vote).
-4) All reserved proposal deposits are released.
+4) All vKINT reserved for this proposal are released (i.e., are now available to be used for voting on the new referendum or to second other proposals).
 5) vKINT holders vote on the referenda.
 6) After the voting period, votes are counted (see [optimistic governance](kintsugi/governance?id=optimistic-governance) above)
 7) If the vote passed, the proposal is executed.